The home of rugby

 The museum can be visited before or after your guided tour, and is a perfect complement to the stadium tour.

 Its collection of memorabilia is unmatched anywhere else in the world.
-Highlights include original footage of the famous England tries by a Russian prince in the 1930s, a real scrummaging machine where you can measure your strength against the professionals, and an original England jersey from the very first international game, showing just how much rugby players’ physiques have changed over time.
+Highlights include original footage of the famous England tries by a Russian prince in the 1930s, the Play Rugby Zonea where you can measure your skills against the professionals, and an original England jersey from the very first international game in 1871, showing just how much rugby players’ physiques have changed over time.

 The local area